Big Pigeon - Pottawattamie County, Iowa

 • Task Force 52, which provided naval support for the Makin Atoll invasion, included three new escort aircraft carriers, the Liscome Bay (CVE-56), Coral Sea, and Corregidor.

-• Off Makin, a screen of 14 destroyers protected the task force battleships and escort carriers.
-On the morning of 23 November, the Japanese submarine I-175 exploited a gap in the destroyer screen and launched a spread of torpedoes, one of which hit the Liscome Bay, causing a massive explosion in the bomb storage area.
+• About 20 miles SW of Makin, a screen of 14 destroyers protected the task force battleships and escort carriers.
+On the morning of 23 November, the Japanese submarine I-175 exploited a temporary gap in the destroyer screen and launched a spread of torpedoes, one of which hit the Liscome Bay, causing a massive explosion in the bomb storage area.

-• The Liscome Bay sank in 23 minutes, with 644 dead and only 272 survivors.
-This remains the highest death toll from any US aircraft carrier.
+• The Liscome Bay sank in 23 minutes with 644 dead and only 272 survivors.
+This was the second highest death toll from any WWII US aircraft carrier; the highest being the USS Franklin (CV-13) which lost 787 men from a 1945 kamikaze attack south of the Japanese home islands.

 USS Liscome Bay stateside in 1943